Hilda Woolnough: Career

 In 1966-1967, Woolnough established an etching and lithography program at the Jamaica School of Art in Kingston, Jamaica.
 By this time, she had remarried Reshard Gool, a Canadian who founded a publication company known as Square Deal and wrote a best-selling novel, Cape Town Coolie.
-In 1969, Woolnough and Gool bought a home in Charlottetown, Prince Edward Island, and taught at the University of Prince Edward Island, while forming a vibrant art society and starting their own newspaper that failed only after a pro-radical Quebec separationist appearance in the paper created controversy.
+In 1969, Woolnough and Gool bought a home in Charlottetown, Prince Edward Island, and taught at the University of Prince Edward Island, while forming an art society and starting their own newspaper that failed only after a pro-radical Quebec separationist appearance in the paper created controversy.
 During the 1970s, Woolnough worked with native quilting, during the Native American craft revival.
 In 1972, she created her "Power Totem" series, then came her "Beach" series, and then later the "Wave/Rock" series, and her "Chrysalis" series.
 In 1975, came her "Ring Around the Rosy", a series of collographs, and later in the 1970s, she created the "Winter Squares" series.

 In 1977, Woolnough moved to Breadalbane, Prince Edward Island, a village north west of Charlottetown.
 She created her "Venus" series in 1978, and continued to explore the theme of women in the 1980s.
 In 1986, Woolnough created "Fishtales; A Marine Mythology", an exhibition curated by Joan Murray with a national tour (1987-1990).
 In the 1980s, she also worked in the crafts program at Holland College, in PEI.
 The Prince Edward Island Council of the Arts stated that, besides her career as an artist and arts advocate, she shared with her students her passion for the integration of design principles in handicraft design.

 In 1989, her partner Reshard Gool died, and she and her family created a provincial scholarship for Prince Edward Island students in his honour.
 In 2001, her exhibition Timepiece, which showed at the Confederation Centre Art Gallery, featured sculpture, sound environments, and complex multilayered prints, accompanied by a book by Linda Rae Dornan.
 One of Woolnough's final projects, in conjunction with Amnesty International, concerned the crisis at the Guantanamo Bay detention camp.
 Titled Guantánamo (2004-2005), the 12-piece show, with a large multi-paneled theatrical installation fifteen metres long, toured worldwide, including in Japan.
 In it, she developed her ongoing interest in the human figure into a major political statement about injustice.